-The cash on hand and indebtedness used to finance our acquisition of SanDisk could cause us to place more reliance on cash generated from operations to pay principal and interest on our debt, thereby reducing the availability of our cash flow for working capital, capital expenditure needs, dividends, or to pursue other potential strategic plans.
+The indebtedness used to finance our acquisition of SanDisk could cause us to place more reliance on cash generated from operations to pay principal and interest on our debt, thereby reducing the availability of our cash flow for working capital, capital expenditure needs, dividends, or to pursue other potential strategic plans.

-During 2017, we expect cash used for purchases of property, plant and equipment, and net activity in notes receivable and equity investments relating to our business ventures with Toshiba Corporation ("Flash Ventures") to be approximately \$0.7 billion to \$1.1 billion of our cash.
+During 2017, we expect cash used for purchases of property, plant and equipment, and net activity in notes receivable and equity investments relating to our business ventures with Toshiba Corporation ("Flash Ventures") to be approximately \$0.5 billion to \$0.9 billion of our cash.
 The total expected cash to be used could vary depending on the timing and completion of various capital projects and the availability, timing and terms of related financing.

-A total of \$3.9 billion and \$6.9 billion of our cash and cash equivalents was held outside of the U.S. as of December 30, 2016 and July 1, 2016, respectively.
+A total of \$4.3 billion and \$6.9 billion of our cash and cash equivalents was held outside of the U.S. as of March 31, 2017 and July 1, 2016, respectively.
 Our current plans anticipate we can meet our U.S. cash needs while continuing to permanently reinvest the undistributed earnings of our foreign subsidiaries.
 In the event the reinvested earnings of our foreign subsidiaries are distributed to the U.S., such a distribution could result in the accrual and payment of additional taxes.